Dirt Squirts Kart Club

 420cc Honda Clone Engines:

-All motors above 230cc must be Honda or Honda clone (Predator, Lifan, and Duromax are examples).
+All motors above 230cc must be Honda or Honda clone engines (Predator, Lifan, and Duromax are examples).
+Maximum of 459cc with above listed restrictions.

-Any motor under 230cc has no limits or restrictions, other than listed here.
+Any motor under 230cc has no limits or restrictions, other those listed here.

 Motor restrictions (Small Block Series):